 VOY – Neelix (Talaxian male) joined the USS Voyager, serving as chef, morale officer, ambassador, navigator, and holder of many other odd-jobs.
 Aboard Voyager, Neelix served as a chef, “Special Consultant for the Delta Quadrant”, and occasionally as a self-appointed “chief morale officer”.
 Captain Kathryn Janeway gave Neelix the unofficial title of “ambassador” when he proved to have a flair for diplomacy.

-My pick – Neelix for his multi role duties and also for the fact, he can’t read one’s mind.
+My pick – Neelix from Star Trek Voyager for his multi-role duties and also for the fact, he can’t read one’s mind.
 He is less emotional too.

 And finally, my favourite characters in both Star Trek series…

 (Can an android beat a hologram?
-Both are simply the most lovable characters in the respective series although the Doctor have a serious issue of mobility)
+Both are simply the most lovable characters in the respective Star Trek series although the Doctor of the Star Trek Voyager has a serious issue of mobility)

 7. The Artificial Intelligence